-Non-compliances BRIEF COMMENTS Section/Clause of [Act//Chapter] - brief description Briefly address the impact of non-compliance on: Customers and other entities; and Implications for the effectiveness of the Operator's compliance system.
-Section/Clause of [Act//Chapter] - brief description For example: Only one customer affected - no delay resulted, explanation given to customer.
+Non-compliances BRIEF COMMENTS Section/Clause of [Act//Chapter] - brief description Briefly address the impact of non-compliance on: Section/Clause of [Act//Chapter] - brief description For example: Only one customer affected - no delay resulted, explanation given to customer.
 Operational procedures not followed by new employee - remedial action undertaken.